giusguerrini/xwterm/README.md

 ## Screenshots
-Here are some images taken while running the shell and some applications that require full support of graphics functions (Midnight Commander, htop, vim):
+Here are some images taken while running the shell and some applications that require full support of graphics functions (Midnight Commander, htop, vim).
+The last two screenshots have been taken from the "multiple terminals" (**example/multi.html** file) example hosted by a Windows 10 and a Linux **miniserver.py** launch respectively.
 ![Bash prompt](./doc/xwterm-screenshot-bash.png)
 ![Midnight Commander](./doc/xwterm-screenshot-mc.png)
 ![Htop](./doc/xwterm-screenshot-htop.png)